LOVE, MARRIAGE, AND FAMILY

 First Letter of Timothy 1:5

 Love is the favorite subject of artists and poets throughout the ages.
+Romeo and Juliet, William Shakespeare's story about two star-crossed lovers, is one of the most moving plays ever written.
 Mary's love for the Christ child is evident on her facial expression on paintings throughout the West.
-We are familiar with Shakespeare's Romeo and Juliet; and Alfred Lord Tennyson's famous line, "Tis better to have loved and lost than to never have loved at all;" and recently the poet Kahlil Gibran, who wrote "Love is to know the pain of too much tenderness," and "Ever has it been that love knows not its own depth until the hour of separation."
-A Severe Mercy, the 1980 National Book Award winner by Sheldon Vanauken, is one of the most beautiful love stories ever written.
-Popular music is filled with the subject of love, such as the number one song Love is a Many Splendored Thing by the Four Aces in 1955; the 1929 classic Stardust, the last popular rendition by Spanky and Our Gang in 1968; and My Heart Will Go On by Celine Dion, the theme song from the 1997 movie Titanic.
+We are familiar with Alfred Lord Tennyson's famous line, "Tis better to have loved and lost than to never have loved at all;" The poet Kahlil Gibran wrote "Love is to know the pain of too much tenderness," and "Ever has it been that love knows not its own depth until the hour of separation."
+A Severe Mercy, the 1980 National Book Award winner by Sheldon Vanauken, is a beautiful novel about love.
+Popular music is filled with the subject of love, such as the number one song Love is a Many Splendored Thing by the Four Aces in 1955; the 1929 classic Stardust, the last popular rendition by Spanky and Our Gang in 1968; My Heart Will Go On by Celine Dion, the theme song from the 1997 movie Titanic; and the number one country song by Josh Turner, Would You Go With Me, one of the most popular songs on Valentine's Day, 2006.
+Love makes the world go round!

 God is important to your love relationship!
 Love of God grows as you mature in life.
 We become grateful for all his gifts, such as the beauty of creation and our family.
 And we become especially grateful for his forgiveness when we fall.
 His gifts to us are so plentiful that it is only just that we love him.
 We begin to appreciate that "God is love!"
 (1 John 4:8).
 He is a wonderful example of love, because His love is unconditional.
 We find that if we live in harmony with God and nature, we are the happiest.
 Someone who loves God will strive to be good, honest, and faithful, and develop all the values necessary to sustain a love relationship through the years.
 Loving God means you are both trying to live His way and that you are being fair and true to each other.

+The Danish philosopher Soren Kierkegaard (1813-1855) stresses this important point in Works of Love: "Worldly wisdom thinks that love is a relationship between man and woman.
+Christianity teaches that love is a relationship between man-God-woman, that is, that God is the middle term."
 He then contrasts this with romantic love: "when love ceases - when in erotic love, in friendship, that is, when in the love-relationship between two persons something intervenes and love ceases - then as people say, these two have a falling out.
 The bond is broken.
 When a relationship is only between two, one always has the upper hand in the relationship by being able to break it, for as soon as one has broken, the relationship is broken.
 But when there are three, one person cannot do this.
 The third, as mentioned, is love itself, which the innocent sufferer can hold to in the break, and then the break has no power over him."

-Karol Wojtyla, who became our beloved Pope John Paul II, in 1960 wrote about the development of love in his book Love and Responsibility.
+Karol Wojtyla, who became our beloved Pope John Paul II, wrote about the development of love in his book Love and Responsibility in 1960.
 In true love between a man and woman, there is an evolution from attraction and desire to a feeling of good will towards the other person.
 A healthy integration of sensuality, sentiment, and loving kindness takes place, so that one looks at the other with love, and treasures the other person.
 Chastity is important, for each person moderates desire and sexuality to allow friendship, tenderness, and a spiritual bond to grow.
 If you truly love someone, you feel responsible for them.
 Love finds its natural and proper expression in the union of two persons.
 Respect for the dignity of the beloved is given in union through marriage.
 Both man and woman affirm each other, until a commitment of the will and union through marriage takes place, a self-surrender of each for the other.

+C. S. Lewis in his book The Four Loves describes four kinds of human love: affection, romantic love, friendship, and the love of God.
+Storge, or affection, is the natural love a parent has for a child.
 Eros, or romantic love, is the desire two have for each other.
 Plato considered eros something like poetic rapture upon seeing the beauty of another.
 Eros is the longing for the beauty and company of the beloved when two persons fall in love.
 This is in contrast to someone who has sexual desire without being in love, who wants to use the other strictly for selfish pleasure.
 A utilitarian relationship, in which the sexual partner becomes an object for use, holds no long-term possibility for joy, fulfillment, or happiness, but rather leaves one empty, disappointed, and ultimately alone.
+Philia is the love of friendship, but may have conditions.
+It gives, but may expect something equal in return.
+Agape is true, unconditional love, a generosity of spirit which gives and expects nothing in return.
+It is the love that God has for us.
+It is love at the highest level.
+The more true love there is between a man and a woman, or among family and friends, the more successful the relationship.

 The following are some famous Biblical passages about love and choosing a husband or wife.